Research

 Conference Presentations

-I have shared my research findings at prestigious conferences and seminars, such as:
+I have shared my research findings at conferences and seminars, such as:

 INED, Seminar series of the research group on International Migration and Minorities, November 2024.